pburi/CliffEBM/README.md

 # CliffEBM
-Gridded Ice Cliff Energy Balance Model
+A Gridded Ice Cliff Energy Balance Model

 This repository provides a model code that calculates the distributed surface energy balance for ice cliffs, i.e. steep ice surface with complex, heterogeneous topographies.
 It was originally designed for supraglacial ice cliffs on debris-covered glaciers.
 The model has been applied on debris-covered glaciers in the Nepalese Himalayas (Buri et al., 2016a) and in Southeast Tibet (Kneib et al., 2022).